FrezsSec/Azure-Sentinel-Tutorial-MAP-with-Honeypot-and-Live-Cyber-Attacks/README.md

 8. Click "Accept" to proceed into your VM environment.
 9. When prompted regarding the network settings in your VM, click "Yes".

-Next, we will disable the firewall to allow ICMP traffic from the internet, making our system discoverable.

 #### Disable the Windows Firewall

 Next, we will disable the firewall to allow ICMP traffic from the internet, making our system discoverable.